ProjectExchange/SkyRocket/docs/setup/README.md

 # Generate the certificates

-Since we want to encrypt our database in transit as well as at rest as we furthered explained [here](DbEncryption.md), we start bei generating our TLS certificates by executing the following command
+Since we want to encrypt our data in transit as well as at rest as we further explained [here](DbEncryption.md), we start bei generating our TLS certificates by executing the following command

 ```sh
 cd scripts && chmod +x *.sh && ./install.sh